 As we inched closer to the premiere date of Star Trek Beyond, I started time traveling.

 One minute it’s June of 2016, and I’m counting the days until I see the new movie.
 I’m hoping it’ll be great, worrying that it won’t.
 The next minute, it’s 1979.
-I’m thirteen, and I’m standing in line outside a movie theater that hasn’t opened for the day yet, waiting to see the first show of Star Trek: The Motion Picture.
-I’m full of excitement, and some of the same combination of hope and fear that I’ll have again in 2016.
+I’m thirteen, and I’m standing in line outside a movie theater that hasn’t yet opened for the day, waiting to see the first showing of Star Trek: The Motion Picture.
+I’m full of excitement and some of the same combination of hope and fear that I’ll have again in 2016.

-On December 7, 1979, with my mother’s permission, her cousin and husband took me away from school for the day.
+On December 7, 1979, with my mother’s cousin and husband took me away from school for the day (with my mom’s permission, of course).
 We got to the theater hours before they opened.
 We were not the only ones there, a revelation to me.
 I remember looking up at the marquee, still the kind where someone had to climb up on a ladder and put the letters up one by one.
 WILLIAM SHATNER.
 LEONARD NIMOY.
 No way, I thought.
 But there they were.

 These days, when you watch that movie, it seems pretty bloated.
-The pace is slow, the story takes forever to unfold, and they milked those expensive, beautiful visuals for all they were worth.
-They circled around and around the Enterprise until we were almost dizzy.
-I drank in every slow, sweet moment.
-I’d read about Persis Khambatta shaving her head, I knew who Will Decker’s father was, and I laughed at every word out of McCoy’s mouth.
-I didn’t know that Ilia and Decker were giving us the origins of the Troi-Riker romance, but I got all the subtext; who better to understand doomed romance than a 13 year-old girl?
+The pace is slow, the story takes forever to unfold, and they milk those expensive, beautiful visuals for all they were worth.
+They circled around and around the Enterprise until we were almost dizzy and I drank in every slow, sweet moment.
+I’d read about Persis Khambatta shaving her head, I knew who Will Decker’s father was, and I laughed at every wisecrack out of McCoy’s mouth.
+I didn’t know that Ilia and Decker were giving us the origins of the Troi-Riker romance, but I got all the subtext; who better to understand doomed romance than a 13-year-old girl?

 The pace was perfect for a fan like me.
 We clapped at the jokes, cheered at the arrival of each character, whispered about Kirk’s new seat belt, and recoiled in horror at the transporter accident, then secretly celebrated because it meant one thing: Spock was coming.
 Slow?
 It wasn’t slow at all.
 It was a gift to be savored.